George H. Hodges: Career

 On March 10, 1913, he delivered a speech to the Kansas Legislature calling for an overhaul of the Legislature by combining the Kansas House of Representatives and Kansas Senate into a single Legislative Assembly, consisting of one or two members from each congressional district with the governor serving as the presiding officer.
 He said the size of the Legislature was too large for the state.

 Hodges also proposed moving the state from having legislative sessions in odd number years to holding annual legislative sessions, suggesting the biennium procedure caused legislators to rush through their business and not have ample time to study legislation.

-Hodges was the last governor of Kansas to serve with a Democratic legislature.
+Hodges is to date the only governor of Kansas to serve with a Democratic legislature.
 After losing his reelection bid, Hodges returned to his various business interests as he had established a successful career as a businessman.
 He was a member of the State Board of Regents from 1925 to 1927.
 He also served on the State Textbook Commission.